 Live wall located in the kitchen space of Champlain.
 The LEED building rating system is a framework for healthy and energy efficient buildings.
 In 2022, Champlain's office space achieved a LEED Gold certification for interior design and construction for commercial interiors.
-Building off this accomplishment and in partnership with TruexCullins architect and interior designer, the firm performed an expansion and renovations in 2022 - registered with USGBC - that elevated its LEED status to Gold for Commercial Interiors.
-LEED projects for Commercial Interiors are scored across 7 categories, and this project scored points across all 7 categories.
+Champlain's office space scored points across all 7 categories for Commercial Interiors LEED projects.
 The first two categories, Integrative Process and Location and Transportation, focus on existing infrastructure surrounding the office space.
-The building in which Champlain's office is located was certified LEED Silver in 2011.
-This building location is within walking distance of the downtown district which contains diverse uses of dining, retail stores, markets, and parks.
-The building is also located within proximity to quality public transit.
+The building in which Champlain's office is located is within walking distance to quality public transit, as well as to downtown which contains diverse uses of dining, retail stores, markets, and parks.
 The next two LEED categories, Water Efficiency and Energy and Atmosphere, are focused on resource reduction during operational hours.
 Indoor water use achieved a 35% reduction against the building baseline by installing highly efficient, WaterSense labeled, fixtures and faucets.
 An energy model simulation was performed by the design team, calculating a projected Energy Use Intensity (EUI) of 25.7.
 This represents an energy cost savings of 11.8%, and a reduction of 20.3% in greenhouse gas emissions.
 This was accomplished by optimizing the existing highly efficient HVAC systems, adding an Energy Recovery Ventilator (ERV), a complete LED lighting retrofit, daylight and occupancy sensors, and Energy-Star rated appliances and equipment.
-To offset the residual energy use that could not be mitigated, Green-e certified Renewable Energy Certificates (RECs) and verified Carbon Credits were purchased through Native (see Carbon Accounting section for more detail).
-RECs claiming credit to 4,423 MWh of renewable energy generation and Carbon Credits representing 1,323 metric tons of CO2e avoided from entering the atmosphere were purchased to offset a predicted 300% annual energy usage over a 10-year period.
-Our Office Continued Another LEED category of consideration was Materials and Resources.
+To offset the residual energy use that could not be mitigated, Green-e certified Renewable Energy Certificates (RECs) and verified Carbon Credits were purchased through Native (see Carbon Credits section for more detail).
+Another LEED category of consideration was Materials and Resources.
 Over 40% of furnishings were reused - including seating, tables, desks, and workstations.
-Products and materials were used from manufacturers that provide Environmental Product Declarations (EPDs), which verify life cycle impacts.
+Products and materials were used from manufacturers that provide Environmental Product Declarations, which verify life cycle impacts.
 Over 20% of the raw materials used were from renewable sources, including bio-based materials, FSC certified woods, and products with high recycled content.
-Products and materials were used from manufacturers that demonstrate the chemical content of their products - including Cradleto-Cradle certifications, Declare Labels, and Health Product Declarations.
-Seventy-four percent of construction and demolition waste was diverted from the landfill.
-Indoor Environmental Quality is a LEED category of consideration that highly impacts Champlain's employees.
+Products and materials were used from manufacturers that demonstrate the chemical content of their products - including Cradle- to-Cradle certifications, Declare Labels, and Health Product Declarations.
+74% of construction and demolition waste was diverted from the landfill.
+Our Office Continued Indoor Environmental Quality is a LEED category of consideration that highly impacts Champlain's employees.
 Enhanced indoor air quality strategies include the use of HVAC filters and CO2 monitoring.
 Low emitting materials were documented for flooring, ceiling, and insulation products.
-These products meet low-emitting criteria for Volatile Organic Compounds (VOCs).
-Onehundred percent of occupant spaces are equipped with dimmable lighting.
-Interior spaces are designed for increased daylighting and annual sunlight exposure.
+These products meet low-emitting criteria for Volatile Organic Compounds.
+All occupant spaces are equipped with dimmable lighting and are designed for increased daylighting as well as annual sunlight exposure.
 Strategies include the removal of some private offices at the building perimeter, and the design of open spaces and glass walls at exterior windows.
-Over 75% of occupant spaces have a view to the outdoors.
+Over 75% of occupant spaces have a view of the outdoors.
 A living green wall located in the cafeteria contributes to improved air quality, brings nature into the space, and provides some acoustic benefits.
 The final LEED category of consideration was Innovation.
 This category allows for the use of strategies that demonstrate a significant and measurable environmental performance not addressed in the LEED green building rating system.